Remodelling a flood-prone, intensive pig farm into a flood-resilient, biodiverse nature retreat.

 Project Team:

 Currently, the project is within RIBA Stage 3, with the team implementing a complex planning strategy to achieve permission for the overall scheme.
-After conducting a pre-application consultation with the local planning authority, it became clear that while there was general support for the project, however, the policy was less supportive of an additional dwelling on-site.
-To overcome this hurdle, the team utilised permitted development rights (Class Q) as a fallback position.
+After conducting a pre-application consultation with the local planning authority, it became clear that while there was general support for the project, policy was less supportive of an additional dwelling on-site.
+To overcome this hurdle, the team successfully utilised permitted development rights (Class Q) as a fallback position.
+Now that this fallback position is in place, the team is currently working towards the submission of a full planning application.

 Keep up to date with project progress by revisiting this page.